Mikhail Frunze: Legacy

 In 1926, the capital city of Bishkek, Kyrgyzstan, was renamed Frunze in his honour.
 It reverted to its former name in 1991, after dissolution of the Soviet Union.
+IATA code for Bishkek's Manas International Airport continued to be FRU, standing for the city's longtime name, for another 34 years before it was changed to BSZ in 2025.

-Frunze is still commemorated in the city: his equestrian statue stands in front of the main railway station.
+Frunze is still commemorated in his native city: his equestrian statue stands in front of the main railway station.
 A street and a museum in the centre of the city are named after him.
 In addition, the museum contains his childhood home, a cottage that was installed inside a larger modern structure.

 Shuya, Ivanovo Oblast is home to another memorial museum dedicated to Frunze.

 Multiple villages in Russia were named for him.
 Streets in many Russian cities are named after him.

 The Frunze Military Academy in Moscow, one of the most respected in the former Soviet Union, was named in his honour.

 The Soviet 2nd Rifle Division was formerly known as 2nd Belarusian Red Banner Rifle Division in the name of M.V.
 Frunze.

 There are stations named Frunzenskaya in his honour on the Moscow Metro, Saint Petersburg Metro and Minsk Metro, and a stone carving of his likeness stands at one end of the station.

 The Nemyshlyanskyi District of Kharkiv, Ukraine, was formerly named Frunzensky District.
 In 2016 it was renamed to its current name to comply with decommunization laws.

-After his death, the first name for boys Frunzik (roughly "Little Frunze") became quite popular in the Caucusus and Soviet Turkestan.
+After his death, the first name for boys Frunzik (roughly "Little Frunze") became quite popular in the Caucasus and Soviet Turkestan.
 The most notable of these is probably Frunzik Mkrtchyan.

 The Russian battleship Poltava was renamed Frunze in his honour in January 1926, as was the second Kirov-class nuclear battlecruiser (now the "Admiral Lazarev") in 1981.
+The Leninets-class submarine L-3, launched in 1931, was named Frunzenets ("Frunzeist", follower of Frunze) after him.

 General Frunze is also honoured with a place right behind Atatürk, in the Monument of the Republic, located at the heart of Taksim Square, in Istanbul, Turkey.

 Frunze is remembered by some for his military doctrine.
 One author even ranks him next to Clausewitz.